adedomin/csc341-project/gym.md

 weight      NUMERIC(3)  n/a        The weight of the weight equipment.
                                    Weight is in Imperial lbs.

-type        VARCHAR(20) n/a        The type of weight product this is.
+weight_type VARCHAR(20) n/a        The type of weight product this is.
                                    e.g. plate, bar, dumbbell, etc.

-diameter    NUMERIC(3)  n/a        For bars and plates; This describes
+diameter    NUMERIC(2)  n/a        For bars and plates; This describes
                                    the diameter of the hole that the plate has in its center and what plates will fit on a bar. generally